Gustave Courbet: The Artist's Studio

-In 1855, Courbet submitted fourteen paintings for exhibition at the Exposition Universelle.
+In 1855, Courbet submitted fourteen paintings for exhibition at the Salon of 1855, part of the Exposition Universelle.
 Three were rejected for lack of space, including A Burial at Ornans and his other monumental canvas The Artist's Studio.
 Refusing to be denied, Courbet took matters into his own hands.
 He displayed forty of his paintings, including The Artist's Studio, in his gallery called The Pavilion of Realism (Pavillon du Réalisme) which was a temporary structure that he erected next door to the official Salon-like Exposition Universelle.

 The work is an allegory of Courbet's life as a painter, seen as a heroic venture, in which he is flanked by friends and admirers on the right, and challenges and opposition to the left.
 Friends on the right include the art critics Champfleury, and Charles Baudelaire, and art collector Alfred Bruyas.
 On the left are figures (priest, prostitute, grave digger, merchant, and others) who represent what Courbet described in a letter to Champfleury as "the other world of trivial life, the people, misery, poverty, wealth, the exploited and the exploiters, the people who live off death."

 In the foreground of the left-hand side is a man with dogs, who was not mentioned in Courbet's letter to Champfleury.
 X-rays show he was painted later, but his role in the painting is important: he is an allegory of the then-current French Emperor, Napoleon III, identified by his famous hunting dogs and iconic twirled mustache.
 By placing him on the left, Courbet publicly shows his disdain for the emperor and depicts him as a criminal, suggesting that his "ownership" of France is an illegal one.

 Although artists like Eugène Delacroix were ardent champions of his effort, the public went to the show mostly out of curiosity and to deride him.
 Attendance and sales were disappointing, but Courbet's status as a hero to the French avant-garde became assured.
 He was admired by the American James Abbott McNeill Whistler, and he became an inspiration to the younger generation of French artists including Édouard Manet and the Impressionist painters.
 The Artist's Studio was recognized as a masterpiece by Delacroix, Baudelaire, and Champfleury, if not by the public.